 You can usually strap a duffel on top of a rolling carry on to take the weight off sometimes if Dad ends up taking the bag for a while.

-Unless your child is a frequent flier you might find that using a simple duffle bag is a good solution to carry on.
+Unless your older kid or teenager is a frequent flier you might find that using a simple duffle bag is a good solution to carry on.

 The Rockland luggage is hugely popular and they have loads of different funky designs.